popsim-consortium/stdpopsim/docs/development.rst

 ******************

 `stdpopsim` supports distribution of fitness effects (DFE) models from the literature.
+See :ref:`sec_simulating_sel`.
 To add a new DFE model to the catalog, you will need to:

-    1. `Fork the repository and create a branch`_
+    1. `Fork the repository and create a branch`_ (as for demographic models)

     2. `Write the DFE function in the catalog source code`_

-    3. `Submit a Pull Request on GitHub`_
+    3. `Submit a Pull Request on GitHub`_ (as for demographic models)

     4. `Open a QC issue`_